ronikbhaskar/linear_algebra_project/README.md

 ## Setup

-To run the project with the files from the GitHub, download the source code, and open `index.html` with a browser (Chrome is recommended. `index.html` can be found in the folder `src/`.
+To run the project with the files from the GitHub, download the source code (go to https://github.com/ronikbhaskar/linear_algebra_project and click the green "Code" button), and open `index.html` with a browser (you can probably just double-click).
+Chrome is recommended. `index.html` can be found in the folder `src/`.

  - Be sure you are connected to WiFi to run this project, as it uses CDN dependencies to make the project size smaller without using npm.